rozek/aframe-vertical-billboard-component/README.md

 ## Usage ##

-Once loaded or imported, `aframe-billboard-component` may be used as a component of a plain A-Frame entity
+Once loaded or imported, `aframe-vertical-billboard-component` may be used as a component of a plain A-Frame entity

 ```html
 <a-scene>